Lords of the Fallen Best Class: Stats, Comparison & Tips

 Orian Preacher Class (Image Captured By eXputer)

 While Orian Preacher can be a good class if played correctly, it is definitely not the best class.
 As said before, I don’t like mage classes, but that is not the reason why Orian Preacher is ranked low.
 While it can be a good class for beginners, it makes the experience a little boring.
-The mostly focus for Orian Preacher is on Radiance, which allows you to deal more damage.
+The main focus for Orian Preacher is on Radiance, making it the best class for Radiance build.

 If you want to choose Orian Preacher, then make sure to allocate some points to endurance in vitality first.
 There are some places where the same type of enemies are present in large quantities, so that might become troublesome for you given that Orian Preacher has really low Endurance and Vitality.